-Our Conservation Lab has developed and compiled a list of resources, including a preservation plan and a condition survey program, and we keep them accessible online.
+Our Conservation Lab has compiled a list of resources, including a preservation plan, condition survey program, and storage guide, which is available below.

 5430 N. New Jersey St.

 (317) 989-2133 or (317) 253-2133

 Archival matting and framing, gilding, frame and furniture conservation